 As a teacher of creative drama and movement, Chrissy has led workshops and extended residences for students from pre-school to high school.
 She has created programs for special needs students, including physically challenged children, visually impaired youth, and inner city populations.

 Her professional training includes the Linklater voice technique, Meisner acting training, Laban movement work, Michael Chekhov acting technique, and the Shakespeare First Folio text work.
-She has a B.A. in theatre arts and education, and an M.A. in Shakespeare, Stratford-upon-Avon, and the cultural history of Renaissance England.
-She is currently working on her MFA in Interdisciplinary Art at Goddard College.
+She has a BA in theatre arts and education from Iowa University, an MA in Shakespeare and the cultural history of Renaissance from the Shakespeare Institute in England, and an MFA in Interdisciplinary Art from Goddard College.

 At Principia College, Chrissy has taught acting, voice, oral interpretation of literature, theatre history, and dramatic literature, as well as directed mainstage productions for the College, including The Caucasian Chalk Circle, Robin Hood by Don Nigro, Much Ado About Nothing, Pericles, and the collegiate premiere of Jill Santoriello’s musical A Tale of Two Cities.
 She has also led two abroads to England, focusing on Shakespeare, with English professor Dr. Heidi Snow.